sansin5982/Statistics-with-R/Chapter-4-Numerical-Measures.md

-**ODD number of observations**: - Arrange the observations from smallest to largest number. - To calculate median value for odd number of observation, we have to identify middle location.
+**ODD number of observations**: - Arrange the observations from smallest to largest number. - To calculate median value for odd number of observation, we have to identify middle location. - Observation located at middle location is will be considered as median value.

 $$\huge\frac{n + 1}{2}$$
- - Observation located at middle location is will be considered as median value.
+ - n = Number of observations

 Example: Find the median of the set {5, 1, 3, 7, 9}.